 Head to the recipe card at the bottom of the page for full ingredients, amounts, directions and notes.

-- Sweet Potato – in order to replicate the yasai katsu curry by Wagamama, there has to be sweet potato.
+Sweet Potato – in order to replicate the yasai katsu curry by Wagamama, there has to be sweet potato.
 If you don’t have sweet potato you can use pumpkin or butternut squash but we recommend trying to get sweet potato.
 It wouldn’t be a sweet potato katsu curry without it!
+Alternatively, you could try using Japanese squash instead, like in this kabocha korokke, which would work well.

 🔪 Step-by-step Instructions